winstonchiong/decisionlabucsf.github.io/_pages/05-hiring.md

 </div>

-We seek a highly motivated and collaborative postdoctoral scholar to join an interdisciplinary research program on experiences of dementia and and of dementia caregiving.
+We seek a highly motivated and collaborative postdoctoral scholar to join an interdisciplinary research program on experiences of dementia and of dementia caregiving.
 This work will be directed by [Winston Chiong, MD PhD]({{ '/team/index.html#Winston-Chiong' | prepend: site.baseurl | prepend: site.url }}) in the UCSF Memory and Aging Center; in conjunction with